 - Makes poor use of titles and tags.

-A poorly designed website may not take into consideration the different ways the devices we use handle these popups.
-On a desktop for example, a popup may be acceptable while on a smartphone it might take over the whole screen.
+A poorly designed website may not take into consideration the different ways the devices we use to handle these popups.
+On a desktop, for example, a popup may be acceptable while on a smartphone it might take over the whole screen.

 In the final analysis, ask yourself the following question: Would you stay on your site, let alone buy anything from it if you were a first-time visitor?
 Answer this question honestly.
-If you answer is yes, then your website designer will have done her job well.
+If your answer is yes, then your website designer will have done her job well.
 On the other hand, If there is the slightest doubt in your mind, then now is the time to start fine-tuning your site.
+Manchester’s best web design company is available to assist in the process.

 ABOUT Erica Silva